Microsoft/azure-docs.pt-pt/articles/virtual-machines/workloads/oracle/oracle-backup-recovery.md

     $ rm -rf *
     ```

-2. (Opcional) Encerre a instância de Oracle:
+2. Adicional Desligue a instância do Oracle:

     ```bash
     $ sqlplus / as sysdba